How good to lie a little while

 Answer

-3. Ho does the wind make it’s presence felt?
+3. How does the wind make its presence felt?

 Answer

-The wind softly blows over the grass making rustling sound .
+The wind softly blows over the grass, making a rustling sound.
 The poet can sense the wind passing by her as it touches her gently on its way.

 4. So many gentle Friends are near